gramener/gramex/README.rst

 - Animated transitions
 - Cross-filter like filtering
 - How will we incorporate dynamic interactive controls?
-- Interactivity involves 3 things (We don't have a catalogue of any of these):
+- Interactivity involves 3 things (We need a catalogue of all of these):
-    1. Events / components (brushing, clicking, sliding, etc)
+    - Events / components (brushing, clicking, sliding, etc)
-    2. Actions (filter, zoom-in, etc)
+    - Actions (filter, zoom-in, etc)
-    3. Combinations (click-to-filter, etc)
+    - Combinations (click-to-filter, etc)

 Intelligence: